Welcome Pack

 If they hurt themselves during the day we will administer first aid (every member of staff is first aid trained) it will be recorded in the accident book for you to sign at the end of the session.
 If it is an injury that requires further action, then you will be contacted immediately.

 If a child feels unwell in the day, we will contact you to come and take them home.
-If your child has sickness or diarrhoea, we ask that they do not attend pre-school for at least 48 hours after the last attack.
-If your child has any contagious infection i.e. chicken pox, scarlet fever, respiratory infections or a high temperature we ask that you keep the child at home and inform us so we can let parents know as necessary.
+If your child has sickness or diarrhoea, we ask that they do not attend pre-school for at least 48 hours after the last incident.
+If your child has any contagious infection i.e., chicken pox, scarlet fever, respiratory infections or a high temperature, we ask that you keep the child at home and inform us so we can let parents know as necessary.

 Who can I ask for help?